-I am a 5th year PhD student at the University of Maryland, College Park.
-I am fortunate to be co-advised by professors Aravind Srinivasan and John P. Dickerson.
+I am a Research Scientist at the AI Research group of JP Morgan Chase.
+I obtained my PhD from the University of Maryland, College Park.
+I was fortunate to be co-advised by professors Aravind Srinivasan and John P. Dickerson.
 My research interests revolve around Algorithmic Fairness and Stochastic Models for Combinatorial Optimization.
 Specifically, I am interested in identifying meaningful notions of fairness, translating them into rigorous mathematical objects, and incorporating them in classical algorithmic problems.
 For instance, my work includes fairness in Clustering and Graph Cut problems.
 Furthermore, I study the interplay of fairness and stochasticity, with emphasis on how the latter can ensure socially fair algorithmic solutions.
 Prior to joining UMD, I was lucky to be advised by professor Dimitris Fotakis during my bachelor studies at NTUA.

-You can reach out to me at ltsepene at umd dot edu
+You can reach out to me at leo.tsepe92 at gmail dot com

 BSc & MSc in Electrical and Computer Engineering (2010-2016)